Warrant officer: United States

 The U.S. Army utilizes warrant officers heavily (Note: see Senior Warrant Officer Advisory Council CW4 Richard C. Myers and CW5 Todd M. Boudreau (Spring 2011) Charging toward an even brighter future) and separates them into two types: Aviators and technical (often called "walking warrants").
 Army aviation warrant officers pilot both rotary-wing and fixed wing aircraft and represent about half of all Army warrant officers.
 Technical warrant officers in the Army specialize in a single branch technical area such as intelligence, sustainment, supply, military police, or special forces; and provide advice and support to commanders.
 For example, a military police officer and a military intelligence officer both have to be branch qualified in their respective fields, learning how to manage the entire spectrum of their profession.
 However, within those broad fields warrant officers include such specialists as CID Special Agents (a very specific track within the military police) and Counterintelligence Special Agents (a very specific track within military intelligence).
 These technical warrant officers allow for a soldier with subject matter expertise (like non-commissioned officers), but with the authority of a commissioned officer.
 Both technical and aviation warrant officers go through initial training and branch assignment at the Army Warrant Officer Candidate School (WOCS), followed by branch-specific training and education paths.
 Technical warrant officers are generally selected from the non-commissioned officer ranks (E-5 through E-9).
 Aviation warrant officer candidates can apply from all branches of service, including junior enlisted and non-prior service civilians (aviation warrant officers join through the Warrant Officer Flight Training Program).

 The U.S. Navy and U.S. Coast Guard discontinued the grade of W-1 in 1975, appointing and commissioning all new entrants as chief warrant officer two (pay grade W-2, with rank abbreviation of CWO2).
 This was to prevent a pay decrease that an entrant may take since all Navy chief warrant officers are selected strictly from the chief petty officer pay grades (E-7 through E-9).
 The Coast Guard allows E-6 personnel to apply for chief warrant officer rank, but only after they have displayed their technical ability by earning a placement in the top 50% on the annual eligibility list for advancement to E-7.
-In 2018, the U.S. Navy expanded the warrant program, re-implementing the W-1 pay grade for cyber warrant officers and accepting three new WO1s in fiscal year 2019.
+In 2018, the U.S. Navy expanded the warrant program, reimplementing the W-1 pay grade for cyber warrant officers and accepting three new WO1s in fiscal year 2019.
 This was further expanded in 2020 when the Navy introduced the Air Vehicle Pilot (AVP) program.
 Personnel commissioning as AVPs will be awarded the rank of W-1.

 Warrant officers in the Army holding the rank of warrant officer 1 (WO1) are formally addressed as "Mr/Ms" [last name].
 Upon promotion to chief warrant officer 2, "Chief" becomes an additional authorized term of address.
 WO1s are informally addressed as "Chief" by many soldiers as well.
 In the Navy, warrant officers are typically addressed as "Mr/Ms" [last name], "Chief Warrant Officer", or informally as "Warrant" regardless of their grade.